pamsilva/rusty-hangman/README.md

 # Rusty Hangman

-Implementation of hangman in rust - just an learning rust.
+WIP Implementation of hangman in rust - just an learning rust.

 ### Instructions